Alabama Claims: Legacy

 This established the principle of international arbitration and launched a movement to codify public international law with hopes for finding peaceful solutions to international disputes.
 The arbitration of the Alabama claims was a precursor to the Hague Convention, the League of Nations, the World Court, and the United Nations.
 The Alabama Claims inspired international jurist Gustave Moynier to pursue legal arrangements to enforce international treaties in the 1870s.
 The Soviet Union carefully studied the Alabama claims when assessing whether it could claim damages in response to Allied intervention in the Russian Civil War.

 According to Vladimir Nabokov, the core incident has a legacy in literary reference, being used as a plot device in Anna Karenina, by Leo Tolstoy.
 In one early passage, Stiva Oblonsky has a dream that may show his having read of the Alabama Claims through the Kölnische Zeitung.
-And in the Jules Verne novel Around the World in Eighty Days Inspector Fix warns Phileas Fogg that the riot they encounter in San Francisco may be connected to the claim.
+In the Jules Verne novel Around the World in Eighty Days, Inspector Fix warns Phileas Fogg that the riot they encounter in San Francisco may be connected to the claim.